The universal growth of magnetic energy during the nonlinear phase of subsonic and supersonic small-scale dynamos: Discussion and Conclusions

-We note that our study has focused on $\Prm = 1$ plasmas, whilst many hot astrophysical plasmas are $\Prm \gg 1$ ($\Prm \propto T^4/n_e$, where $T$ is the plasma temperature and $n_e$ is the electron number density).
-In this regime, there may emerge a second nonlinear, secular dynamo, as the magnetic field transverses the sub-viscous range of scales \citep{schekochihin2002model}.
-The nature of dynamos in this regime, and their duration, also remain open questions for future work.
-Finally, our $\Mach > 1$ simulations do not resolve the $u_{\ell_s} = c_s$ sonic scale, marking the transition between the sub-and-supersonic cascades \citep{Federrath2021_the_sonic_scale,Beattie2025_nature_astronomy}.
-It may be that the nonlinear SSD transitions smoothly between a $E_\tmag \sim \Mach^3 t$ and $E_\tmag \sim \Mach^2 t^2$ growth phase, as in Fig.~\ref{fig:nl_scalings}, which may be relevant for $\Mach \gg 1$, high-$\Reh$ astrophysical plasmas.
+We note that our study has focused on $\Prm = 1$ plasmas, while many hot astrophysical plasmas are $\Prm \gg 1$ ($\Prm \propto T^4/n_e$, where $T$ is the plasma temperature and $n_e$ is the electron number density).
+Our choice of $\Prm = 1$ is motivated by the fact that in this study we target the nonlinear phase that begins once $E_\tmag \approx E_\tkin$ on the viscous scale, and the backreaction that operates on dynamically important (viscous and larger) scales.
+In $\Prm \gg 1$ systems, theory predicts that the nonlinear phase studied here may be preceded by another nonlinear, secular dynamo phase, where the magnetic field traverses the sub-viscous range of scales before reaching the viscous scale \citep{schekochihin2002model}.
+Our results therefore provide a useful anchor for future studies that explore this earlier stage of nonlinear evolution.

+Finally, we note that our $\Mach > 1$ simulations do not resolve a $u_{\ell_s} = c_s$ sonic scale, where the velocity spectrum transitions between a subsonic and supersonic cascade \citep{Federrath2021_the_sonic_scale, Beattie2025_nature_astronomy}.
+It may be that the nonlinear SSD transitions smoothly between the $E_\tmag \sim \Mach^3 t$ and $E_\tmag \sim \Mach^2 t^2$ growth phase, as in Fig.~\ref{fig:nl_scalings}, which may be relevant for $\Mach \gg 1$, $\Reh \gg 1$ astrophysical plasmas.
 We leave the study of this regime for future, extremely high-resolution nonlinear SSD investigations.